netguru/nodejs-recruitment-task/README.md

 * environment variables are passed correctly

 You may also gain extra points if your solution will be somehow extraordinary and will use best practices

-## Skeleton requirements

-Please use:

-- `node` (can be LTS of current)
-- `yarn`
-- `jest`

-## Seeding database

-Seeds are located in `data/users.json`.
-The format is tightly coupled with mongodb, but feel free to adjust it and use it in the DB of your choice.

-## Log file

-Sample log file is located in `data/events.log`